official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 234

-The Report of the Iraq Inquiryto assert its will firmly and to back it by the threat of force, which is the only thing that will work.”
+to assert its will firmly and to back it by the threat of force, which is the only thing that will work.”

 *  “If we cannot get the UN resolution – I believe that we can – we have to find